 4. All committees designated to make recommendations in the promotion process must be elected.
 Vacancies can only be filled by election.
 Substitution of elected members by proxies is prohibited.

-5. Each peer review committee recommendation shall be approved by a simple majority of the membership of that committee present and voting.
+5. Each peer review committee evaluation report and recommendation shall be approved by a simple majority of the membership of that committee present and voting.

 6. Voting by proxy or by absentee ballot is prohibited.
 Only those committee members who are present and voting when the recommendations are made may sign the recommendation form.